Nikolay Gnedich: Biography

-Nikolay Ivanovich Gnedich was born in Poltava in 1784 into a noble Cossack family of modest means.
+Nikolay Ivanovich Gnedich was born in Poltava in 1784 into a noble Zaporizhian Cossack family of modest means.
 He contracted smallpox as a child, which scarred his face and caused him to lose his right eye.
 He studied at the Poltava Theological Seminary and Kharkov Collegium before attending the boarding school for nobles attached to Moscow University.
 He was a student at Moscow University from 1800 to 1802.
 He became close to the literary club known as the Friendly Literary Society.
 Gnedich became interested in liberal and republican ideas and read the early works of Friedrich Schiller.
 His first literary work, a story titled "Morits, ili Zhertva mshcheniya" (Moritz, or the Victim of Vengeance), was published in 1802.
 In 1803, his translation of Schiller's tragedy Fiesco and his Gothic novel Don Corrado de Gerrera were published.
 The latter work has been called the first Russian Gothic novel.
 He moved to Saint Petersburg in 1803, where he served in the Department of Public Education as a scribe.
 He associated with the Free Society of Lovers of Literature, Science and Arts and became acquainted with Ivan Krylov and Konstantin Batyushkov; the latter became Gnedich's closest friend.
 He attended Alexey Olenin's literary salon, which was the center of Russian classicism and Hellenism.
 In the following years, he wrote the philosophical meditation on freedom "Obshchezhitiye" (Hostel, 1804), a free translation of an ode by Antoine-Léonard Thomas, and the poem "Peruanets k ispantsu" (The Peruvian to the Spaniard, 1805), which expressed opposition to serfdom.
 In 1808 he published a translation of Jean-François Ducis's adaptation of Shakespeare's King Lear.
 He also translated the tragedy Tancred by Voltaire in 1810.
 Gnedich favored heroic poetry written in a high style.
 Correspondingly, he associated with the literary group called Colloquy of Lovers of the Russian Word (although he was not a formal member), which shared his literary views.